- Libtard

 You called out the person before and were ignored

-You called out the person before, he/she seemed to accept it, and later kept on offending
+You called out the person before, he/she seemed to accept

 You don’t think it’s a big deal